strataproject/strata/content/careers/careers.md

-We're hiring for the following roles.
-Please apply via our Workable page, linked to from each job title below.
+We are not currently hiring for any new roles with the Overlay team.

-If you'd like to work with us in some way, but don't see a role here that fits your skills, we're still happy to hear from you.
+If you'd like to work with us in some way in the future, we'd happy to hear from you.

 Please send a message with your CV / online profile to [overlay@jobs.workable.com](mailto:overlay@jobs.workable.com)